 Southwest offers military discounts to active military personnel and their families.
 Contact Southwest directly to take advantage of the discount.

 The airlines serving Norfolk International Airport offer discounts to military travelers and their dependents.
 Call the airlines directly for information about schedules and fares and to make reservations.

-Allegiant offers active duty military, Reservists and National Guard up to three pieces of checked baggage free and no charge for oversized checked baggage.
-Spouses and dependents also get up to three pieces of checked baggage free, although the weight limit per bag is 40 pounds as opposed to 100 pounds for service members.
+Allegiant offers active-duty military, Reservists and National Guard up to three pieces of checked baggage under 100 pounds for free and no charge for oversized checked baggage.
+Veterans and dependents of active-duty or Reserve military, and National Guard get up to three pieces of checked baggage under 40 pounds for free and no charge for oversized checked baggage.

 Active-duty military personnel traveling on orders can check up to five complimentary bags (up to 100 pounds).
 When traveling for pleasure, you can check up to three complimentary bags (up to 50 pounds).
 Military dependents traveling on orders have the same privileges as military personnel.

 Active-duty military personnel traveling on orders may check up to five bags in Delta One/First class and five bags in Basic Economy up to 100 pounds.
 On military orders, your bags can be 80 inches (total length + width + height).
 For personal travel, active military may also check up to three bags in Delta One/First class (up to 70 pounds) and two bags in Basic Economy (up to 50 pounds).
 For personal travel, your bags can be 62 inches (total length + width + height).